 Socialist Democratic Republic of Sri Lanka

-Adequate double room right on the beach, with 24/7 wifi, a great communal sea-view balcony for LKR 1,430.- or US$ 12.75 per night.
+Adequate double room right on the beach, with 24/7 wifi, a great communal sea-view balcony for LKR 1,430.- or US$ 12.75 per night (weekly rate).

 Click below for an interactive road map of the Peacock Beach Hotel in Unawatuna, which we would recommend, and for directions:

-DM Konni: Joining Rohana’s Sea Horse Divers +94776277622 and scuba-diving (LKR 3,300.- or US$ 30.- per dive) in a current of 4 knots the 25-m deep shipwreck of HMS “Tango”, an 1886 CE steel-hull steamer from Liverpool which sank off Galle during the SW monsoon in 1911 CE.
+DM Konni: Joining Rohana’s Sea Horse Divers +94776277622 and scubadiving (LKR 3,300.- or US$ 30.- per dive) in a 4-knot current the 25-m deep shipwreck of HMS “Tango”, an 1886 CE steel-hull steamer from Liverpool which sank off Galle during the southwest monsoon in 1911 CE.